Beer-Jan/scoreinvolvements/README.txt

 recreatemedoids.R        : script that gives the same medoids that are used for classification of positions sianalysis.html          : file that walks through statistical analysis updatedataframes.R       : updates the csv's with new data from afl website and afltables

+UPDATE 06/01/2025 - updatedataframes.R does not work due to changes to the season structure in 2025 onwards, but existing data from the dataset can be used.